-Editor's Note: This is one of our Top 20 winners from the 2018 CBE Writing Contest.
-Enjoy!
+Editor's Note: This is one of our Top 20 winners from the 2018 CBE Writing Contest AND an Evangelical Press Association award winning article!

 In May of 2018, John Piper responded to a young woman struggling with persistent, unrelenting body hatred.
 In his article, he suggested that there’s a good form of body hatred because the body is the site of sin.